Latest News

 Wall Street is still booming, thanks to artificial intelligence.
 The net U.S. house value as a percent of personal disposable income is at its highest level ever, even if you exclude the pandemic distortions in 2021 and 2022.

-Why, then, is consumer confidence at an all-time low, according to some closely monitored measures?
+Why, then, is consumer confidence at an all-time low, according to some of the most closely monitored measures?

-Part of the answer lies in the fact that wealth is not distributed equally.
+Part of the answer is that wealth effects are not evenly distributed.

 The richest 10% of Americans own 90% of all U.S. equity.
-Even more is concentrated at the top.
-The richest 1% owns 50% of the stock market wealth of the entire country.
+Even more concentrated is the wealth at the top.
+Half of the stock market wealth of the United States is owned by the richest 1%.

-The vast equity hoard of the wealthy is distorting the overall picture, and is helping to perpetuate the "K"-shaped economy where the wealthy are doing well, while the rest is struggling.
+The vast equity hoard of the wealthy is distorting the overall picture, and is helping to "entrench" the "K-shaped economy", where the wealthy are prospering while the rest is suffering.

 In fact, workers are lagging behind in several ways.
 Bureau of Labor Statistics data shows that U.S. worker's share of output is at a record low 54.1%.
 The Bureau of Labor Statistics figures show that U.S. workers' share of output has dropped to a record-low 54.1%.

-It's no surprise that American consumers are watching their wallets closely, regardless of what happens on Wall Street.
+It's no surprise that American consumers are watching their wallets closely, despite what is happening on Wall Street.

-In fact, the earnings reports and outlooks of some of the biggest U.S. retailers indicate a shift is underway in U.S. consumer spending patterns - mainly downwards.
+In fact, the earnings reports and outlooks of some of the biggest U.S. retailers indicate that there is a shift underway in U.S. consumer spending patterns - and mainly downwards.

 Home Depot expects demand to remain volatile as customers scale back on major home improvements.
 Lowe's, a rival home improvement chain, also indicated a tightening of spending due to sluggish housing markets.

-TJX, parent company of discount retailer TJ Maxx has raised its outlook, perhaps because cost-conscious customers are flocking from its more expensive competitors to its stores.
+TJX, parent company of discount retailer TJ Maxx has raised its outlook, a sign that more consumers who are cost-conscious are moving to TJX's stores and away from its more expensive competitors.

-Walmart has maintained its conservative sales and profit targets as fuel prices continue to rise, driving shoppers to their low-priced essentials and groceries.
+Walmart has maintained its conservative sales and profit targets as fuel prices continue to rise, driving shoppers towards its low-priced essentials and groceries.

 Has the "wealth" effect become a luxury?